Covid-19 coronavirus lockdown: The updated list of what is an 'essential' service that can stay open?

 Local and national government:

-• Any entity involved in COVID-19 response, enforcement, planning or logistics or that has civil defence/emergency management functions (including any entity that supplies services for these purposes)
+• Any entity involved in Covid-19 response, enforcement, planning or logistics or that has civil defence/emergency management functions (including any entity that supplies services for these purposes)

 • Key public services